JosephMossman/Splunk_SOC_Assignment/README.md

          ![success](Screenshots/part1_win/success_alert_final.png)

-       - Determine a baseline and threshold for hourly count of the signature: a user account was deleted.
+       - Determine a baseline and threshold for hourly count of the signature: **a user account was deleted**.

            - Design the alert based on the corresponding SignatureID, as the signature name sometimes changes when the Windows system updates.
            - Create an alert to trigger when the threshold has been reached.